jlapeyre/Symata.jl/README.md

 from Julia symbols (But, I currently bind Julia symbols as well, as a hack, to get completion in the repl.
 This can be removed later.)
 I am using Mathematica as a model in order to get something working and see how it interacts with Julia.
 But, the design could be changed.
-Some of the thing from the earlier experiments is ported, but not all.
+Some of the things from the earlier experiments are ported, but not all.

 #### Pattern matching.